JuliaSurv/SurvivalModels.jl/docs/src/index.md

 * Parametric modelling:
     * General Hazard models

+In particular, our Cox implementation is *fast*, compared to off-the-shelf Julia and R equivalents.

 ## Installation

 The package is not yet available on Julia's general registry, and thus can be installed through the following command: